FeelingFun/sxtools/README.md

 Choose which material channels to enable, and the UV channels to export them to.

 ### Overlays
 Type the layers you wish to export as overlays.
 RGBA Overlay needs two full UV sets to export.
+SX Tool supports two types of overlays: single-channel overlays that are intended for use with the Master Palette, and a full RGBA overlay that is commonly used as a 'last step' color detail layer that adds variance and interest to the paletted layers below.

 ### Alpha-to-mask limit
 Controls the threshold between a Mask layer and an Adjustment layer.
 More on that later.

-### Smoothing iterations
-Sets the number of times the exported mesh is subdivided.

 ### Export preview grid spacing
 Is the distance between all export objects when previewed.
 The objects are laid out in a grid.